mujtabaa-adam/SOAR_EDR_Project/README.md

      - Additional metadata that will assist in investigating malicious activity.
 7. **Automated Actions**:
    - Based on the detected events, you can configure LimaCharlie to perform automated actions, such as isolating the machine.

+### Slack and Tines
+1. Create an account on Slack and Tines.
+Make sure to create a channel called `#alerts` on Slack.
+2. On LimaCharlie, head into `Outputs > Add Output > Detections > Tines > Enter a name and paste in the Destination Host URL, which you can easily get by configuring Tines.
+Make sure to save the output.
+3. Now we're going to test by simply running LaZagne again.
+Back on the Outputs page, you should see something like this: